swissmanu/mse-paper-rxjs-debugger/content/paper.md

 content/tables/steps-cognitive-walkthrough.tex
 ```

 We successfully identify six major usability issues during the later steps of the walkthrough, as summarized in Table [3](#tbl:cognitive-walkthrough-issues).
-The full walkthrough report, including the persona description of Frank Flow, is available on Github^[**WARNING: This link might reveal the author's identity** [PROVIDE REPORT](https://github.com/)].
+The full walkthrough report, including the persona description of Frank Flow, is available on Github^[**WARNING: This link might reveal the author's identity** [https://github.com/swissmanu/mse-paper-rxjs-debugger/releases](https://github.com/swissmanu/mse-paper-rxjs-debugger/releases)].

 ```{.include}
 content/tables/issues-cognitive-walkthrough.tex